MieczyslawFrontDev/currency-calculator/README.md

 In this application you can convert PLN value to three other currencies, russian rubles, brazilian reales and japanese yen.

-Exchange rates are based on data from money.pl
+Exchange rates are based on data from https://www.money.pl/pieniadze/kalkulator/

 # ![Animation](images/Animation.gif)